bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

      * leading -- the constraint managing the left edge of the view
      * trailing -- the constraint managing the right edge of the view

-     @param view the UIView object to manage
+     - parameter view: the UIView object to manage
-     @param button the UIBarButtonItem that, when pressed, makes the linked UIView visible */
-    init?(view: UIView, button: UIBarButtonItem) {
+     - parameter button: the UIBarButtonItem that, when pressed, makes the linked UIView visible */ init?(view: UIView, button: UIBarButtonItem) {
         guard let constraints = view.superview?.constraints else { return nil }